JackLawhorn/Heavens-Above-Gardens-Below/Posts/Fall of the Materialists College.md

 ### Killing of the Sobek

-The [[organic magics]] of the [[Sobek]] made them a prime target for the [[necromancer demons]] of the [[Materialists College]].
+The [[organic magics]] of the [[Sobek]] made them a prime target for the [[Necromancer demons]] of the [[Materialists College]].
 Their research, based on initial scouting missions and the legends passed down since the [[Elven March]], indicated that this race of the [[Orior]] crafted armor from the bones of their ancestors and their fallen to accumulate and pass down a compounding degree of physical strength.

 Although their death squads did wipe out a number of the Sobek and retrieve their remains for study and preservation, they found the forces of the riverfolk too great and sustained significant losses themselves.
 It was ultimately these losses and the testimonies of the surviving victims that uncovered the [[College]]'s crimes.